lacoco-lab/lacoco-lab.github.io/courses/classics-25/index.md

 This seminar takes a step back — and way back — to understand how machine learning and language technology evolved: both technically as well as philosophically.
 We’ll examine the early hopes, dead ends, breakthroughs, and rediscoveries that brought us to today's transformer-based models

 We'll ask:
-- What did early AI researchers believe language and learning were?
+- What did early AI researchers believe language and learning were ?
 - Why were neural networks once declared useless — and then revived to define modern AI?
 - What kinds of research actually shifted paradigms?
 - Are we at a similar inflection point today?